freakingawesome/CSharpFunctionalExtensions/README.md

-This is a forked and slimmed down version of the `Result` and `Result<Ok>` types from [Functional Extensions for C#](https://github.com/vkhorikov/CSharpFunctionalExtensions) which swap in a list of Validation Errors for the single string error message found in the original, where each Validation Error consists of an optional field name and error message, reminiscent of ASP.Net MVC ModelState error reporting paradigm.
+This is a forked and slimmed down version of the `Result` and `Result<Ok>` types from [Functional Extensions for C#](https://github.com/vkhorikov/CSharpFunctionalExtensions) which swap in a list of Validation Errors for the single string error message found in the original, where each Validation Error consists of an optional list of field names and error message, similar to the `System.ComponentModel.DataAnnotations` set of functionality.
+And indeed, you can use Data Annotations and validate via the `EnsureDataAnnotations()` extension method.

 ## Motivation